Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- He's put up 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.
+- Allowing 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.

-- On the boards, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.

 - In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- Conceding 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Michael Porter Jr. vs. the Heat